mollyjones2023/ghibli-simulacrum/4-dondoko-forest/1-satsuki-and-mei-house/house.md

 # Satsuki and Mei's House
-**Fun fact:** This replica was here before the park was built but integrated into it
+**Fun fact:** This replica was here before the park was built and then integrated into it
 <br>
 <br>
 ![House](house.png)